Thomas Paine Foundation/Memorial Committee

 If you are a teacher or school administrator, you may apply for a Thomas Paine Assembly Grant- contact Margaret Downey.

-Donations towards the production costs and supplies needed for these assemblies can be made online at http://www.ftsociety.org/donate/; just note your earmark for either Paine Assemblies or the TPMC in general in the message field at the PayPal payment page.
+Donations towards the production costs and supplies needed for these assemblies can be made online at https://www.ftsociety.org/donate; just note your earmark for either Paine Assemblies or the Thomas Paine Committee in general in the message field at the PayPal payment page.
 All donors will receive a receipt.
 FS is recognized by the IRS as a 501(c)(3) educational, charitable organization*.

-You may hire the TPMC to conduct an assembly at your school.
-Simply contact Margaret Downey, TPMC Director at:
+You may hire the Thomas Paine Foundation/Memorial Committee to conduct an assembly at your school.
+Simply contact Margaret Downey, Committee Director at: